-Top of our list of concerns was the health of our little ones.
-Going to new places where the healthcare is unknown, diseases are different and you don’t speak the language can be a little bit daunting but with the right preparation and planning it shouldn’t be too much of a concern in Thailand.
+Top of our list of concerns was the health of our little ones so the first question we wanted to answer was; is Thailand safe for babies? or is Thailand dangerous to visit?
+Going away with a baby for the first time to a place where healthcare is unknown, diseases are different and you don’t speak the language can be a little bit daunting but with the right preparation and planning it shouldn’t be too much of a concern in Thailand.

 Not all vaccinations can be given to babies and young children so be sure to check with your doctor what is available to you and your family.
-Visit Fit for Travel for some great general health advice for travel t.
+Visit Fit for Travel for some great general health advice for travel.

 Thailand has excellent healthcare facilities but you do need to be mindful of where you are going and the distance to health care facilities.
-We spent a lot of our time on islands that had very limited facilities and any emergency would have required taking a speedboat to the mainland.
+We spent a lot of our time on islands like Koh Ngai, Koh Mook and Koh Libong that had very limited facilities and any emergency would have required taking a speedboat to the mainland.